mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 Actor-Critic Python implementation
 ----------------------------------

-Using the knowledge acquired in the previous posts we can easily create a Python script to implement an AC agent in the usual 4x3 grid world.
-As usual I will use the robot cleaning example.
+Using the knowledge acquired in the previous posts we can easily create a Python script to implement an AC algorithm.
+As usual I will use the robot cleaning example and the 4x3 grid world.
 To understand this example you have to read the rules of the grid world introduced in the [first post](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html).
-First of all I will describe the general architecture, then I will describe a step of the algorithm in a single episode.
+First of all I will describe the general architecture, then I will describe step-by-step the algorithm in a single episode.
 Finally I will implement everything in Python.
 In the complete architecture we can represent the **critic** using a utility function (state matrix).
 The matrix is initialised with zeros and updated at each iteration through TD learning.
 For example, after the first step the robot moves from (1,1) to (1,2) and obtains a reward of -0.04.
 The **actor** is represented by a state-action matrix similar to the one introduced to model the Q-function.
 Each time a new state is observed an action is returned and the robot moves.
-The values inside the table can be initialised at zero or with random values.
+Here for graphical reason I will draw an empty state-action matrix, but imagine that the values inside the table have been initialised randomly sampling real numbers in the range [0,1].

 ![Reinforcement Learning Actor-Critic Robot example overview]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_robot_actor_critic.png){:class="img-responsive"}